It was "all" for "nothing": sharp phase transitions for noiseless discrete channels

 We now show that \eqref{eq:KL_bound} implies \eqref{eq:fake_nothing}.
 Notice that using Proposition \ref{prop:properties_D} part (a), $D_{N}$ is a sequence of increasing, convex and non-negative functions which we restrict to be defined on the compact interval $[0,1]$.
 Hence combining with \eqref{eq:KL_bound} or the equivalent \eqref{eq:DN0}, we have Therefore $D_{N}$ converges uniformly to the zero function.

 Now to establish our result notice that since conditioning reduces entropy it suffices to consider the case where $n=\ceil{ \beta n^*}-1$ for some fixed $\beta \in (0,1)$.
-Using standard analysis tools~\citep[Proposition I.4.3.4]{HirLem93} since the functions $D_N$ are convex and converge uniformly to $0$ in the open interval $(0,1)$ we can conclude the left derivatives of $D_N(\beta)$ converge to the derivative of the zero function as well, i.e. Using now \eqref{eq:deriv} from Proposition \ref{prop:properties_D} part (c) for this $\beta$ we conclude the proof.
+Using standard analysis result~\citep[Proposition I.4.3.4]{HirLem93}, stated also in Theorem \ref{thm:conv2}, since the functions $D_N$ are convex and converge uniformly to $0$ in the open interval $(0,1)$ we can conclude the left derivatives of $D_N(\beta)$ converge to the derivative of the zero function as well, i.e. Using now \eqref{eq:deriv} from Proposition \ref{prop:properties_D} part (c) for this $\beta$ we conclude the proof.

 \end{proof}